 Many young men face family hardship and are forced to work on the streets to help support their families which often have only one parent.
 These youths are among the most vulnerable and exposed daily to extreme risk and danger.
-Our carpentry program provides them with a marketable trade skill and a chance of full-time employment, a role in rebuilding Afghanistan and a significant improvement in living conditions.
+Our carpentry program has provided the boys with a marketable trade skill and a chance of full-time employment, a role in rebuilding Afghanistan and a significant improvement in living conditions.

-Each boy comes to our workshop five days per week for one year.
-Half the day is spent in school learning basic literacy and maths and the other learning his trade.
-The boys receive a small allowance to pay for transport, a substantial midday meal and a basic tool kit.
+Each boy came to our workshop five days per week for one year.
+Half the day was spent in school learning basic literacy and maths and the other learning his trade.
+The boys came to our workshop daily for a 12-month period, received a small stipend to pay for transport, a substantial midday meal and a basic tool kit.

-Throughout the year trainees gain experience working on diverse contracts, including office partition walls and furniture for the Ministry of Education, laboratory and kitchen cabinets, glass-panelled doors and other pieces of furniture for local businesses and markets.
-They learn and experience a range of business models needed for small and large-scale contracts as well as managing peaks and troughs during seasonal changes.
+Throughout the year trainees gained experience working on diverse contracts, including office partition walls and furniture for the Ministry of Education, laboratory and kitchen cabinets, glass-panelled doors and other pieces of furniture for local businesses and markets.
+They learned and experienced a range of business models needed for small and large-scale contracts as well as managing peaks and troughs during seasonal changes.

 Atsmatullah was selling cigarettes and collecting scrap metal on the streets of Kabul before he was accepted into AADO’s carpentry project.
 He couldn’t afford schooling and wanted to help pull his family out of poverty.
 Afghanistan’s street-working boys are some of the most vulnerable people in the country.
 Daily they are exposed to extreme risks and dangers in order to provide for their families.